Potassium Citrate-Sodium Citrate-Citric Acid Solution Prescribing Information

 Potassium Citrate-Sodium Citrate-Citric Acid Solution Dosage and Administration

-Potassium Citrate-Citric Acid Solution should be taken diluted in water according to directions, followed by additional water, if desired.
+Potassium Citrate, Sodium Citrate and Citric Acid Oral Solution should be administered by diluting with water, followed by additional water, if desired.
 Palatability is enhanced if chilled before taking.

-Usual Adult Dose: 3 to 6 teaspoonfuls (15 to 30 mL), diluted with 1 glass of water, after meals and at bedtime, or as directed by a physician.
+3 to 6 teaspoonfuls (15 to 30 mL), diluted with water, for times a day, after meals and at bedtime, or as directed by a physician.

-Usual Pediatric Dose: 1 to 3 teaspoonfuls (5 to 15 mL), diluted with 1/2 glass of water, after meals and at bedtime, or as directed by a physician.
+1 to 3 teaspoonfuls (5 to 15 mL), diluted with water, four times a day, after meals and at bedtime, or as directed by a physician.

-Usual Dosage Range: 2 to 3 teaspoonfuls (10 to 15 mL), diluted with a glassful of water, taken four times a day.
-Potassium Citrate-Citric Acid Solution, diluted with a glassful of water, taken four times a day will usually maintain a urinary pH of 7.0-7.6 throughout most of the 24 hours without unpleasant side effects.
-To check urinary pH, HYDRION Paper (pH 6.0-8.0) or NITRAZINE Paper (pH 4.5-7.5) are available and easy to use.
+2 to 3 teaspoonfuls (10 to 15 mL), diluted with water, taken four times a day, will usually maintain a urinary pH of 6.5-7.4.
+3 to 4 teaspoonfuls (15 to 20 mL), diluted with water taken four times a day, will usually maintain a urinary pH of 7.0-7.6 throughout most of the 24 hours without unpleasant side effects.
+To check urine pH, HYDRION Paper (pH 6.0-8.0) or NITRAZINE Paper (pH 4.5-7.5) are available and easy to use.

 Tamper evident by foil seal under cap.
 Do not use if foil seal is broken or missing.

 Dispense in a tight, light-resistant container as defined in the USP/NF with a child-resistant closure.